Arson Defense Attorneys in Binghamton

 When you have arson charges pending, you have your future and your freedom is at stake.
 Therefore, it is imperative that you set up a complimentary case review with one of our experienced arson defense attorneys as early into your case as possible.

 Penalties for Arson Charges in New York State

 Arson carries varying penalties in New York depending on the level of severity of the fire.
+Wondering how many years for arson you can get in a penitentiary?
 The consequences of a guilty verdict in an arson case can range from a misdemeanor, where the offender can potentially avoid jail time, to a felony charge which can carry a punishment of 15-25 years to life

 The New York Arson Penal Law defines the following as the minimum sentences for arson: